Frequently Asked Questions

 Chinese studies show that moxa therapy increases digestive function, increases white blood count and platelets when burned over significant acupuncture points, and may have a positive effect on our immune system.
 In addition, moxa therapy is frequently used to turn breech babies with a high success rate.

-Cupping can leave a round shaped bruise on the skin, however Diana will discuss if this will happen to you prior to conducting the cupping.
-I had a phone call from a new patient that was in tears as she was getting married that day and previously been to another acupuncturist the day before who gave her cupping all over her back without discussing the bruises she would get.
+Cupping can leave a round shaped bruise on the skin, however your practitioner will discuss if this will happen to you prior to conducting the cupping.
+Our practitioner Diana had a phone call from a new patient that was in tears as she was getting married that day and had been to another acupuncturist the day before who gave her cupping all over her back without discussing the bruises she would get.
 The poor girl was beside herself.
-This is why I fully discuss each and every treatment option with you, so that incidents like this don't happen to you!
+This is why our practitioners fully discuss each and every treatment option with you, so that incidents like this don't happen to you!

 Do you use Chinese herbs?